How to Reset File Associations in Windows 11

 Why do my file associations keep resetting after a Windows update?

-Windows updates might reset your file associations to default apps to keep your system secure and stable, especially if a program isn’t properly set up to handle certain files.
+Windows updates sometimes reset file associations to default apps.
+This helps keep your system secure and stable.
+If a program isn’t set up correctly to handle specific files, Windows might revert the setting to a default app, such as your browser.

 Windows updates often reset file associations to Microsoft-recommended apps to ensure security and stability.
 If an app is not properly registered as a valid handler, Windows may revert the setting to a default browser or media player to prevent potential malware or compatibility issues during the update process.